absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

   --handler      Generate a single method handler controller class.                                            [boolean]
 ```

 As we can see, there is some custom flags, such as `resource`, `api` and `handler`.
 Each one of them indicates to create a specific type of controller.
-In our case, we need an API controller, which implements the API CRUD methods that we want to inmplement.
+In our case, we need an API controller, which implements the API CRUD methods that we want to implement.

 Let's make our API controller, called `TodoController`.
 And let's put it in a subfolder called `api`.

 ```bash
 node ioc make:controller api/TodoController --api
 ```

 This will automatically create a folder called `api`, if it did not exist, and create the `TodoController` file in this location.
 With the `--api` flag, we indicate that we need a different scaffold.
 Here what your new controller, located under `src/app/http/controllers/api/TodoController` looks like.

 ```javascript
 class TodoController extends Controller {